-It seems hard to envision right now, with crashes claiming more than 36,000 lives across the country and nearly 900 in Missouri each year.
+It seems hard to envision right now, with crashes claiming more than 40,000 lives across the country and 1,016 in Missouri in 2021.
 Unfortunately, these deadly events have become a common occurrence in our society and are often viewed as unavoidable.
 Here in the Show-Me State, the Missouri Coalition for Roadway Safety is committed to doing what we can to change this cultural norm.
 The traffic violence on our roadways is a public health crisis, one that deserves more attention and action from us all.